Getting started with the ScalePad API

 Date formats

-Date fields should match the format of the field that’s being filtered.
-Date time fields can often be filtered as a date as well.
+Date fields should match the format of the field being filtered.
+Date-time fields can often be filtered as a date as well.

 Special tokens